 The growling of what sounded like a bear made me stop and listen carefully for a few seconds.
 I looked around me.
 The forest was young, there wasn’t any chance a tree would have been able to withstand my weight.
 My next thought was that bears can climb trees and I can’t, so the age of the forest didn’t really matter.
+For a moment, I just wanted to be one of the famous sculptures of Constantin Brancusi, The Bird in Space.

 I felt my heart rate going up, the blood going faster through my veins, my knees becoming softer and softer and my stomach filling up with butterflies.
 I acknowledged fear.